mobilecoinofficial/forest/README.md

 ### Default forest commands ###

 Every forest bot comes with some pre-packaged commands.
 You can test these with your hellobot.
-Try sending it "/printerfact" to learn a real fact about printers. `/help` will display all the available commands for any given bot.
-And `/help $command` will explain what the command does.
+Try sending it "/printerfact" to learn a real fact about printers. `/help` will display all the available commands for any given bot. `/help [command]` will explain what the command does.
 The default commands are.

-/help : prints available commands and information about a given command /ping : has the bot reply with pong
+/help : prints available commands and information about a given command /ping : replies with pong
 /printerfact : prints a fact about printers

 ### Write your own bot! ###